RSS

 Relocating to Victoria from a different province is an exciting endeavor, but it can also feel a bit daunting.
 Whether you’re moving for work, a change of pace, or new opportunities, having a plan of action will help make the transition feel like a breeze.

 During the pandemic in 2020, I personally moved from Banff, Alberta to Victoria, British Columbia to embrace the West Coast lifestyle.
-Although, my hometown is a world wonder and jewel of the rockies, I felt the need to trade it in for a slower pace of life near the Pacific ocean, blooming cherry blossoms and sprawling rainforests.
+Although, my hometown is a world wonder and jewel of the Rockies, I felt the need to trade it in for a slower pace of life near the Pacific ocean, blooming cherry blossoms and sprawling rainforests.
 In my case, it was the best decision I ever made.
 Read below, to find out if it could be right for you too.

 Before taking the relocation plunge, it is important to research if island living is the right fit for you!